Did you know?

-Today, Wednesday, October 23, 2019, Santa Claus is 1,748 years, 10 months, 17 days, 16 hours and 15 minutes old!
+Today, Sunday, March 3, 2024, Santa Claus is 1,753 years, 2 months, 26 days, 19 hours and 55 minutes old!

 Santa has not always appeared the way we think of him today.
 The first well-known gift-giver was a true person--St. Nicholas.
-He lived in Myra (today we know it as Turkey) in about 300A.D.
+He lived in Myra (today we know it as Turkey) in about 300 A.D.
 Born an only child of a wealthy family, he was orphaned at an early age when both parents died of the plague.
 He grew up in a monastery and at the age of 17 became one of the youngest priests ever.

-This is the Santa we know and love today with a red suit trimmed with white fur, leather boots and belt, long white beard and a pack of toys.
+This is the Santa we know and love today with a red suit trimmed with white fur, leather boots and belt, long white beard carrying a pack of toys.

 I'm Santa's Grumpy Elf.
 You wanted to know how old Santa Claus is?
 Well, if you really must know: